Interview with Marque Hernandez of “Worst Cooks in America”

 Amy Martin: Since the show, have you found yourself more comfortable in the kitchen?

 Marque Hernandez: Oh my goodness yes!
 I actually love cooking now.
-Why, just the other night I made breaded chicken with a peach-mango balsamic reduction and Larry ate 3 pieces!
+Why just the other night I made breaded chicken with a peach-mango balsamic reduction and Larry ate 3 pieces!
 It WAS pretty yummy…

 Amy Martin: How has your appearance on “Worst Cooks in America” changed your day-to-day?
 On the show, we remember you saying you had a deal with your partner, Larry – he takes care of the house and you cook!
 Has that deal held up?

 Marque Hernandez: I am super lucky because Larry actually loves to clean and guess what?
 He actually likes washing the dishes!
-Back off ladies, he’s mine (LOL).
+Back off, ladies, he’s mine (LOL).

 Amy Martin: Since you competed on a Food Network show, have your family and friends come to you for cooking advice or asked you to host holiday meals?

 Marque Hernandez: I am proud to say that I have cooked Thanksgiving for the past 2 years and no one has gotten sick!
-I do get a lot of ribbing from other people though; I think there is a little bit of a stigma because of the show’s title.
+I do get a lot of ribbing from other people, though; I think there is a little bit of a stigma because of the show’s title.
 Oh well, Jesus said it best, “A prophet has little honor in his hometown.”

 Amy Martin: Can you tell us about your favorite lesson or technique learned on the show?

 Marque Hernandez: I’m a big fan of sauces so my favorite techniques were learning how to make a reduction and a béchamel.
-Truly, both are super versatile and the start to any terrific meal.
+Truly, both are super versatile and the start of any terrific meal.

 Amy Martin: Were you able to catch the season two premiere of “Worst Cooks in America”?
 If so, any favorites so far?